Mrrvlad5/DSP_Mods/EpicResearch/README.md

     - it is expected to run out or resources and having to move systems several times before unlocking warp and logistic warp.
     - it is expected to have a pre-warp logistics between systems at yellow and purple tech.
 - Allows to specify additional resource multipler.
+- Playable with Fog set to max difficulty.

 ## Configuration
 bool AdjustTechUnlocks = true